Aquaculture and Pisciculture What is the difference?

 What is the use of salt in Aquaculture?

-Superficially to many, it may seem like an odd concept, introducing salt to create saltwater – but different salts and different methods can bring a variety of benefits to aquaculture projects.
+Superficially, to many it may seem like an odd concept, introducing salt to create saltwater – but different salts and different methods can bring a variety of benefits to aquaculture projects.
 For example:

 - Salt can effectively control the levels of external parasites.